-Up to 60 Credits of failed modules are allowed but must be at 30% or above (40% or above at level 7).
+Up to 60 Credits of failed modules, at levels 4 - 6, are allowed but must achieve 30% or above.

 5.2 Progression

 Requirements for progression between years of study and for classifications of degrees are governed by the Academic Regulations of the Programme at the time of commencement of study.